How to Check a Vehicle for a Tracker

 Vehicle tracking generally falls into two categories.

-Devices such as Apple AirTags and similar Bluetooth tracking tags are now the most frequently encountered items in domestic disputes.
+Devices such as Apple AirTags and similar Bluetooth tracking tags are now the most frequently encountered items in domestic situations.

 - Use nearby smartphones to update location